dpa99c/phonegap-istablet/README.md

-Launch Navigator Cordova/Phonegap Plugin
+IsTablet Cordova/Phonegap Plugin
 =================================

-This Cordova/PhoneGap Plugin provides a mechanism to launch the native navigation app on iOS (Apple Maps), Android (Google Navigator), and Windows (Bing Maps) to get driving directions to a desired location.
+This Cordova/PhoneGap Plugin indicates whether the current Android or iOS device is a tablet.

 This is for Cordova/Phonegap 3+